AI-DEVELOPER-99/Requirements-Agentic-AI/README.md

 # 🤖 CrewAI Jira Integration

-This project shows how to use a CrewAI agenst to create automated JIRA issues and test plans.
+This project shows how to use a CrewAI agents to create automated JIRA issues and test plans.

 ---